Nxver-GitHub/PB-StockProphit-/README.md

 The development timeline of this project was during the 2023 Spring semester for Project Bracket (March - May).

 Development Team:

+Project Managers

+-Surya Pugazhenthi, Max Shikhaleev, Jacky Wong

+Back-end engineers

-Project Managers - Surya Pugazhenthi, Max Shikhaleev, Jacky Wong Back-end engineers - Khashayar Moradpour, Shizuka Takao, Jason Lin (PMs were also involved in back-end dev)
+-Khashayar Moradpour, Shizuka Takao, Jason Lin (PMs were also involved in back-end dev)

 Notion for Project Documentation/Organization: https://www.notion.so/StockProphit-PB-AI-ML-Virtual-0b1265af558c4794904ecc6555cb8316